JuhaniPaananen/Juhani-s-Logbook/Booking system - Phase 1/test_report.md

 ## Summary

 This is test report about two peneration tests.
 First version of the app have some alerts, but second did not have anything alerts.
-Thought there is a mistake, but after running app different ways and using different peneration settings, I am sure there is no alerts found.
+Thought there is a mistake made by me, but after running app different ways and using different peneration settings, I am sure there is no alerts found in second version.

+Noting that docker was broken before doing second test peneration and it had to be fixed and had to made a clear reinstallion for it.
+Error was that docker.service and docker.socket could not run properly.
+I did made test peneration to first version of the app to see if I get the same results like in the first report and yes got same.

 ## Findings and Categorization